thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     8\.
 Click on `Try it out`

     9\.
-Use the ID copied from the last API call
+Use the ID copied from the last API call, typically `1`.

     10\.
 In the request body, keep `pickle` selected as the `format`